What is Hand Therapy?

 MPOWER Hand Therapy is proud to offer custom orthosis fabrication for our patients.
 We custom fabricate all splints as recommended by your doctor.
 Splints can help decrease pain, provide stability, enhance muscle performance and assist in the recovery of injured muscles, tendons or nerves.
 We custom fabricate both static and dynamic orthoses for our patients as needed throughout the course of treatment.
 Splints can be used both to immobilize and mobilize joints in order to aide in your return to your favorite activities!

-Hand Therapy in Nashville and Franklin, TN
+Hand Therapy in Nashville, Franklin, and Brentwood, TN